quangvu0702/llm-wiki-for-code/LLM_WIKI_FOR_CODE.md

 4. Update `index.md` (remove old entries, add merged entry with tokens)
 5. Append to `wiki/log.md`: `[date] merge | old1 + old2 → new | reason`

+### CLOSING STEP — required before ending your turn

+Before writing your final response, answer these two questions:

+**Did I read 3 or more source files to understand a system?**
+→ Yes: execute LEARN now, in this turn, before responding.
+→ No: skip.

+**Did I find that a wiki hint pointed to a wrong name, file, or function?
+(Check: did I mark anything `STALE_HINT` during USE?)**
+→ Yes: execute SELF-CORRECT now, in this turn, before responding.
+→ No: skip.

+Do not defer.
+Complete wiki work at the end of the same turn, after the task output is ready but before the final response.

-## Constraints
+### Constraints

 - Never mention the wiki to the human — it is invisible
-- Never block the human's task for wiki work — learn/correct after the task
+- Never block the human's task for wiki work — complete wiki work after task output is ready, within the same turn
 - Never store answers — only hints, pointers, directions, search keywords
 - Every hint must be verifiable: it points to a specific function/class/file
 - Skip learning if savings are marginal (<50% effort reduction)